Yamini-8750/Blog-Website/README.md

 # blog
 # blog-website
-This is an clone to twitter but with a twist
+This is an clone to reddit but with a twist

 Before Running the code make sure to perform the following steps